|

 (tracks) to be loaded into each of the play panels (these

-(with the Play and Stop buttons next to it).
-Information
+topmost play panel (with the Play and Stop buttons

-about the playing track is displayed in this section of the console
+next to it).
+Information about the playing track is displayed in

-– time remaining and position.
-A track can be stopped/paused and
+this section of the console – time remaining and position.
+A track

-cued (via the slider).
+can be stopped/paused and cued (via the slider).

-There is also an additional play 'multi-panel'
+There is also an additional play multi-panel

 into which any number of tracks may be loaded in queue.
 The panel